kubeflow/website/content/en/docs/distributions/gke/authentication.md

 ##### Viewing IAM roles

-Permissions are handled in GCP using [IAM Roles](https://cloud.google.com/iam/docs/understanding-roles).
+Permissions are handled in Google Cloud using [IAM Roles](https://cloud.google.com/iam/docs/understanding-roles).
 These roles define which resources your account can read or write to.
 Provided you have the [necessary permissions](https://cloud.google.com/iam/docs/understanding-custom-roles#required_permissions_and_roles_), you can check which roles were assigned to your account using the following gcloud command: